constellation-app/constellation/CoreArrangementPlugins/release/modules/ext/docs/CoreArrangementPlugins/src/au/gov/asd/tac/constellation/plugins/arrangements/hde-arrangement.md

 </table>

-The HDE 3D arrangement arranges all the "islands" of nodes, by using the high dimensional ebemmding algorithm.
+The HDE 3D arrangement arranges all the "islands" of nodes, by using the high dimensional embedding algorithm.

 Info about the alogithm can be found in: